ibm-cloud-docs/dns-svcs/at-events.md

 |dns-svcs.zones.update|Update a DNS zone.|
 |dns-svcs.zones.delete|Delete a DNS zone.|

-## List of events: Resource Records
+## List of events: resource records
 {: #events_resource_record}

 The following table lists the actions that are related to resource records and generate an event.